1928 Liechtenstein embezzlement scandal

 Anton Walser, considered the main participant in the scandal.

 The 1928 Liechtenstein embezzlement scandal was a scandal involving leading members of the Christian-Social People's Party (VP), where it was revealed that they had embezzled funds from the National Bank of Liechtenstein for various speculative transactions.
-The scandal forced the government of Gustav Schädler to resign and early elections to be called.
+The scandal forced the government of prime minister Gustav Schädler to resign and early elections to be called, which saw a shift in power from the VP to the opposition Progressive Citizens' Party (FBP).

+The scandal greatly undermined the political power of the VP and the later successor party Patriotic Union (VU), and alienated the party from princes Johann II and later Franz I. It is also generally considered the demise of Wilhelm Beck as a national figure, as he was also blamed for the scandal as chairman of the board's bank of directors.

 Background

 Starting from 1926, leading members of the VP, Franz Thöny, Anton Walser, Niko Beck, and Rudolf Carbone embezzled funds from the National Bank of Liechtenstein for various speculative transactions.
 This included the expansion of the class lottery in Liechtenstein and Romania, which was operated by Walser and had the legal representation of President of the Landtag of Liechtenstein Wilhelm Beck, who was also chairman of the bank's board of directors.
 The program promised high income and employment for Liechtenstein, though proved controversial within both the Landtag of Liechtenstein and the general population.

 During this time, Walser lived in Bucharest for almost a year and gained contacts with Romanian ministries.
 He founded several companies during his time there such as a bank and advertising company, which were intended to be used for the class lottery.
 In total, around 4 million Swiss francs were embezzled between 1926 and 1928.
 The national bank had previously been restructured by the VP in 1922, and many of its officials were replaced by allies of the party.
 By 1927, the bank's management and supervision was hampered by continued political conflict, and oversight boards failed to address the problem, allowing the embezzlement to continue.